Course Outline

 - Supported protocols and dissectors.

-- Preferences and configurations; global and profile-specific settings.
+- Preferences and configurations: Global and profile-specific settings.

-- Time values.
+- Understanding time values.

 - Lab exercises.